-Despite measurable progress and appreciable advancement achieved in recent years, Somalia nevertheless faces a variety of natural disasters, conflict and economic disruption, crises, and development obstacles and it is ranked as the most vulnerable country to climate change of 181 countries that constraints the country's ability to achieve long-term plan for peace, stability, resilience, sustainable food and nutrition security.
+Despite measurable progress and appreciable advancement in recent years, Somalia continues to face a variety of natural disasters, conflict and economic disruption, crises, and development challenges, and it is ranked as the most vulnerable country to climate change of 181 countries,

-Due to the two decades of prolonged conflict, Somalia is low-income country with per capita Gross National Income (GNI) of USD 270 in 2019.
-Since the establishment of the central authority in 2004, actions have been taken, which resulted in the adaptation of a provisional constitution in 2012, creation of a parliament and a federal political system.
-These have achieved remarkable successes of strengthening institutional capacity, increasing production and productivity of productive sectors along with advancement of trade and financial industries.
-The overall Mo Ibrahim Index of African Governance (IIAG) score improved from 8.0 out of 100 in 2013 to 19.2 in 2019.
-According to the 2020 IIAG, Somalia recorded the 7th highest improvement in IIAG scores over the 2010-2019 period (5.7%).
-Ratings on human development and the foundation for economic opportunity have both improved and remarkable gains were recorded.
+Somalia is a low-income nation with a per capita Gross National Income (GNI) of USD 270 in 2019.
+This is due to two decades of protracted conflict.
+Since the foundation of the central authority in 2004, measures have been taken, resulting in the adoption of a temporary constitution in 2012, the formation of a parliament, and the development of a federal political system.
+These have achieved tremendous success in terms of institutional capacity building, raising production and productivity in productive sectors, and advancing trade and financial industries.

-However, there are still great challenges on areas of security and rule of law, which is also improving.
-A common country analysis acknowledges the recognition that eradicating and ending poverty, hence pathway of achieving zero hunger, will occur probably the best objective in the upcoming decades.
-The "triple shocks" of 2020, which includes a desert locust infestation, a coronavirus disease pandemic, and recurring droughts of 2021 and 2022 have worsened the outlook of the country and the condition of millions of Somali people.
-The Federal Government of Somalia is highly committed to contribute to the objective of building resilience for Somali communities and has reached consensus with all key stakeholders that a "triple nexus" approach needs to be strengthened.
+The total Mo Ibrahim Index of African Governance (IIAG) score rose from 8.0 to 19.2 in 2019.
+According to the 2020 IIAG, Somalia had the seventh biggest improvement in IIAG scores from 2010 to 2019 (5.7%).
+Ratings for human development and the basis for economic opportunity have both increased, with notable advances.
+However, there are still significant issues in the areas of security and the rule of law, both of which are improving.

-Based on evidence, experience and lessons learned, the IGAD Drought Disaster Resilience Sustainability Initiative (IDDRSI) and its Priority Intervention Areas (PIAs) were designed on the basis of their potential to contribute enhancing resilience to overall related PIAs, which are fully harmonized with the National Development Plan (NDP9) and the objectives of other programming frameworks, including regional, continental and global strategies, such as the IGAD Regional Strategy, the Sendai Framework for Disaster Risk Reduction, the AU Agenda 2063 and the UN Sustainable Development Goals.
-The Somalia's development priorities are presented in its ninth National Development Plan (NDP9, 2020-2024).
-The NDP9 is a comprehensive and nationally owned poverty reduction strategy, whose aim is to reduce poverty and inequality through inclusive economic growth, job creation, security improvements, law and order and the strengthening of political stability.
-The NDP9 is anchored on these four pillars:
+The Federal Government of Somalia is deeply dedicated to contributing to the goal of strengthening Somali communities' resilience and has gained agreement with all key stakeholders that a "triple nexus" strategy must be reinforced.
+The IGAD Drought Disaster Resilience Sustainability Initiative (IDDRSI) and its Priority Intervention Areas (PIAs) were designed on the basis of their potential to contribute enhancing resilience to overall related PIAs, which are fully aligned with the objectives of other programming frameworks, including regional, continental, and global strategies, such as the IGAD Regional SDGs.

+Somalia's development goals are outlined in the country's ninth National Development Plan (NDP9, 2020-2024).
+The NDP9 is a comprehensive and nationally owned poverty reduction plan aimed at reducing poverty and inequality via inclusive economic growth, job creation, improved security, law and order, and political stability.
+The NDP9 is founded on four pillars: